bboyho/Capacitive_Touch_Dance_Floor_with_Teensy/README.md

 [Enginursday: Prototype Capacitive Touch Dance Floor with a Teensy and XBees ](https://www.sparkfun.com/news/2761)

+If you aren’t familiar with the following concepts, it is recommended to check out these tutorials.

 * [Teensy 3.2: Pinouts](https://www.pjrc.com/teensy/teensy31.html)
 * [Getting Started with the Teensy](https://learn.sparkfun.com/tutorials/getting-started-with-the-teensy)
 * [Teensy XBee Adapter Hookup Guide](https://learn.sparkfun.com/tutorials/teensy-xbee-adapter-hookup-guide)